PSModule/GitHub/README.md

 **GitHub PowerShell** is built with the community in mind and targets individuals who prefer script-based solutions and want to automate various tasks on GitHub without resorting to a full-fledged development approach.

-## Features & Benefits of GitHub PowerShell:
+## Features & Benefits of GitHub PowerShell

 - **Comprehensive Access**: Harness the power of GitHub's REST API from your PowerShell console, providing you with capabilities to manage repositories, issues, pull requests, and more.